 Dating apps offer a fast and convenient way to meet new people and to score a date.
-Even the younger generation are increasingly becoming more and more exposed to using various dating apps.
+Even the younger generation is increasingly becoming more and more exposed to using various dating apps.
 However, beyond the fun and exciting facade of these dating apps are potential risks that can harm and endanger you.

 Prevalence of Crime Associated With Dating Apps

 Data reveals that sexual assaults associated with online dating sites or free chatlines sites have risen by over 450% in the past 6 years.
-Another study conducted by Statista portal of statistics and studies also revealed that 61% of Americans aged 18 to 29 years has already used a dating app at some point in their life.
+Another study conducted by Statista portal of statistics and studies also revealed that 61% of Americans aged 18 to 29 years have already used a dating app at some point in their life.

-Given these alarming figures, it is about time to open our eyes about the potential dangers of using online dating apps.
+Given these alarming figures, it is about time to open our eyes to the potential dangers of using online dating apps.
 It doesn’t make sense to come up with excuses and other forms of reasoning.
 It can be fun – it’s true.
 However, the dangers and risks far outweigh the “fun” element at this point.

-Given the rate of crimes associated with online dating apps, it is about time that you learn how to practice precautionary measures to protect yourself at all cost from offenders that use these tools to lure their victims.
+Given the rate of crimes associated with online dating apps, it is about time that you learn how to practice precautionary measures to protect yourself at all costs from offenders that use these tools to lure their victims.

 Crimes Associated with Dating Apps

 You might have probably heard about dating apps horror stories.
 While you may accuse your parent, relative or friend about fabricating such stories to stop you from using these apps, there is actually a lot of truth in them.
 In fact, there is more than a truckload of recorded data about crimes associated with online dating apps.
 Here are the most common ones;

 - Theft and Robbery